 This is a massive subject that we will cover soon.
 Which are the best audio applications for Linux?!
 What plugins can you use?
 Which hardware is compatible?

 Things have improved massively for Linux audio recently, now there is a huge selection of mature professional audio tools at your disposal.
 The most well known (sort of) free DAW on Linux is probably Ardour.
 This recently hit version 5 with some big improvements.
 I say ‘sort of free’ as you can download it from your distribution’s repository, but I strongly recommend you instead buy it from the home site to support the developers.
+Reaper has a native version that is amazing, but it is still hidden away on the site and marked as ‘development version’.

 Electronic music makers will probably gravitate to the commercial Bitwig with its Ableton Live like features, or the free LMMS or Qtractor.
 They will also be thrilled to know that all the u-he plugins are now available for Linux.
 These include some of the best on the market.
 Even though they are still officially beta, they have been worked on since Nov 2014 and are perfectly stable.
 After reading the forum recently, I am pretty sure they will be officially supported very soon.